SakoPak/Project-2-Sako-API/README.md

 - User will be able to sign up.
 - User will be able to sign in and sign out.
 - User will create a profile of their dog(s).
-- User will be able to log type and duration of activity, including notes.
-- User will be able to edit, delete and add new activity and view all of the activities.
 - User will be able to edit, delete and add new profile and view all of their dog profiles.